Page Originated 8/1997

 A: You get a smooth running powerful locomotive.
 I use as large a diameter worm gear (axle gear) as possible.
 The larger diameter provides a greater torque arm for the worm, which provides smoother starts and reduces the load on the motor, which lowers current draw and decreases motor wear.

 The shakedown run reveals surprising faults such as crankpins working loose, drivers working loose, screws working loose, and shorts that show up after wheels rub through paint that up to that time had prevented the short.
-I correct all those problems so that out of the box your loco will run smoothly, be powerful, and be maintenance free for many, many hours of actual operation.
+I correct all those problems so that out of the box your loco will run smoothly, be powerful, and be maintenance free for many hours of actual operation.

 Q: Sounds like a custom made gearbox is a boondoggle since ball bearing gearboxes are available from NWSL and some imported locos come with ball bearing gear boxes.